oracle/gdk-vscode-extensions/tests/README.md

 You **must configure custom SSH options** in `.ssh/config` and host key in `.ssh/known_hosts`.
 It is sufficient to run `Create OCI project` from the `oci-devops` extension, it will set up the SSH on your machine appropriately.

 Since the compartment ID and paths cannot be stored in GIT for everyone, the `launch.json` launch configuration references your vscode's settings.
 You **must set up** these vscode user settings (in your user or workspace `settings.json`):
-- `gcn.test.compartmentOCID` - OCID of your compartment
+- `gdk.test.compartmentOCID` - OCID of your compartment
-- `gcn.test.compartmentName` - name of your compartment, including parent compartments, as a path. i.e. `myorg/My_PersonalCompartment`.
+- `gdk.test.compartmentName` - name of your compartment, including parent compartments, as a path. i.e. `myorg/My_PersonalCompartment`.
-- `gcn.test.nodePath` - path to the `node` executable on your machine
+- `gdk.test.nodePath` - path to the `node` executable on your machine

 You **must** customize your vscode settings:
-- `gcn.test.jenkinsBuilders`: set to semicolon (`;`) separated list of Jenkins JSON artifact descriptors.
+- `gdk.test.jenkinsBuilders`: set to semicolon (`;`) separated list of Jenkins JSON artifact descriptors.

 You may define the environment variables in vsode's Preferences > settings for `Integrated Terminal`, e.g. `terminal.integrated.env.linux` or `terminal.integrated.env.windows`, depending on your system.
 You may also create scripts that set up the environment for you.